 However, proper risk management is key to avoiding huge losses in the financial market.

 In addition, the forex market has rules that guide it.

-An individual must understand the basic and advanced knowledge of technical and fundamental analysis before he decides to trade.
+An individual must understand the basic and advanced knowledge of technical and fundamental analysis before trading.